strapi/strapi/docs/3.0.0-beta.x/getting-started/introduction.md

 ### Custom Content Structure

-Using the admin panel of Strapi, you can generate a project in just a few clicks and get your whole CMS setup in a few minutes.
+Using the admin panel of Strapi, you can generate a project in just a few clicks and get your whole CMS setup little to no time.

 ### Easy Content Management